pdjr-build/firmware-factory/modules/winint/README.md

 Two relay output channels, UP and DOWN are provided for controlling an electric windlass winch motor or solenoid operated hydraulic valves.

-The NO terminal on each channel is snubbed.
+The NO terminal on each channel is snubbed and a status LED indicates when NO is closed.

 ### (6) Instance DIL switch

 The INSTANCE DIL switch allows the installation to be assigned an NMEA instance number in the range 0 through 127.
+An instance value of 127
 The seven slide switches are each labelled with their corresponding decimal value and the sliders are active when in the right-hand position.